Scalable Variational Bayes Inference for Dynamic Variable Selection: Sparsity-inducing and convergence properties

 \subsection{Additional convergence results}

-In this section we report the variational update over iterations until convergence of two key parameters to model the dynamics of sparsity, namely the auxiliary process $\omega_{jt}$ and the resulting posterior inclusion probability $\mathbb{P}(\gamma_{jt}=1)$.
-Figure \ref{fig:gamma convergence} reports the convergence of the algorithm updates for the posterior inclusion probability $\mu_{q(\gamma_{jt})}$, for some times $t$ and for a parameter $j$ which is always zero $\forall t$.
-This corresponds to $\beta_{3t}$ in the simulation example of Section \ref{sec:comp_mcmc}.
-The true update (solid black line) is compared to the approximation described in Proposition \ref{theo:main} (red-dashed line).
-The vertical dashed line identifies the iteration at which the conditions of Proposition \ref{theo:main} are satisfied for $\epsilon=0.01$.
-Notice that the approximation is exact after the dashed line and the value of $\mu_{q(\gamma_{jt})}$ is exactly equal to zero, meaning that we induce sparsity in the posterior estimates as highlighted in Equation \ref{eq:sparsity} in the main text.
+Figure \ref{fig:dimensionreduction} provides a visual representation of Proposition \ref{prop:main} for a simple simulation set-up in which $\gamma_{jt}=0\ \forall t$.
+The dashed line identifies the iteration at which the conditions in Proposition \ref{prop:main} are satisfied for $\epsilon=0.01$.
+After few iterations $\mu_{q(\omega_{jt})}$ (right panel) becomes increasingly negative and $\mu_{q(\gamma_{jt})}$ (left panel) remains zero $\forall t$.
+Figure \ref{fig:convergence} provides a further comparison between the true variational update and the approximation proposed in Proposition \ref{prop:main} of $\mu_{q(\gamma_{jt})}$ (left panel) and $\mu_{q(\omega_{jt})}$ (right panel) for different time stamps over the simulated sample.
+Again, the vertical dashed line identifies the iteration at which the conditions of Proposition \ref{prop:main} hold for $\epsilon=0.01$.
+The approximation is exact after less than 30 iterations, meaning the algorithm induces sparsity in the full trajectory of time-varying parameters as highlighted in Eq.(2.18) in the main paper.

-Similarly, Figure \ref{fig:omega convergence} shows that the approximating variational update for $\mu_{q(\omega_{jt})}$ as from Proposition \ref{theo:main} quickly converge to the true update with convergence that is reached after less than 30 iterations for $\epsilon=0.01$.
-The convergence of the updates translate in a rapid convergence of the posterior estimates to the actual sparsity dynamics.
 Figure \ref{fig:convergence beta2} reports the posterior estimates of $\mu_{q(\gamma_{jt})}$ (left panel) and $\mu_{q(\omega_{jt})}$ (right panel) across $t=1,\ldots,n$ and for a parameter $j$ which is significant for only part of the sample.
-This corresponds to $\beta_{2t}$ in the simulation example of Section \ref{sec:comp_mcmc}.
-The value of the update is given by the color intensity.
-After less than 30 iterations the posterior estimates of $\omega_{jt}$ and $\gamma_{jt}$ quickly converge to their true values.
-This threshold corresponds to the iteration at which the conditions of Proposition \ref{theo:main} are satisfied for $\epsilon=0.01$.
-In this respect, Figure \ref{fig:convergence beta2} complements Figure \ref{fig:dimensionreduction} in showing the oracle properties of our variational Bayes inference approach.
+The colour intensity gives the value of the update.
+After less than 30 iterations, the posterior estimates of $\omega_{jt}$ and $\gamma_{jt}$ quickly converge to their true values.
+This threshold corresponds to the iteration at which the conditions of Proposition \ref{prop:main} are satisfied for $\epsilon=0.01$.
+In this respect, Figure \ref{fig:convergence beta2} complements Figure \ref{fig:dimensionreduction} in showing the convergence properties of our variational Bayes inference approach.